ActiveLearningStudio/AWS-Terraform/README.md

 1. RUN `cd curriki && sudo ./init-letsencrypt.sh`

-TODO
+## TODO

 Elastic Search

+## Note

-Note: Documentaion is still being developed so stay tuned for more
+Documentaion is still being developed so stay tuned for more